lumilio/Jungle-didakoo.com-README.md/README.md

 ## Game modes
 You can play against computer or challenge a friend in Multiplayer mode by sharing a room link.

-## Ethereum & L2 Blockchains
 <details>
 <summary><h4>tap</h4></summary>
-(1) Ethereum e Metamask
-What is an Ethereum gateway ?
-Ethereum was invented by Vitalik Buterin in 2013, is a decentralized computer powered by blockchain technology.
-More than just a cryptocurrency, it’s the house of Web3 applications, revolutionizing digital ownership and authenticity introducing Non-Fungible Tokens ( NFTs ).
-(1a)
-To join Ethereum and create your avatar in Jungle you just need Metamask , one of the most popular gateway wallet in crypto world. story metamask tutorial
 </details>

 ## Ethereum & L2 Blockchains